 Task status can be viewed by navigating to the Automated Tasks section and switching to the Task history tab.

 Users can use this feature to quickly create a task that runs immediately.

 Navigate to the Automated Tasks section in Serverless360 to create a task with a more detailed configuration, schedule tasks to run at a specific time, or automate the task to run on the specified hours, days, and more.

 Large applications that heavily rely on Service Bus cannot manually process messages all the time.

 Service Bus Queue can send hundreds and thousands of messages in a short amount of time or process active and dead-lettered messages without the need for manual intervention using automated tasks.

 The Automated Task feature of Serverless360 makes it possible to accomplish all these requirements.

-Users now have access to a default Service Bus Queue Dashboard within the Service Bus Queue resource, allowing for enhanced data visualisation and tracking of real-time data.
+Users now have access to a default Service Bus Queue Dashboard within the Service Bus Queue resource, allowing for enhanced data visualization and tracking of real-time data.

-Users are provided with the following pre-defined Dashboard widgets, which can be customised to meet their specific needs.
+Users are provided with the following pre-defined Dashboard widgets, which can be customized to meet their specific needs.